For nutrition coaches

 No. FitFocus supports whichever approach you coach, macro tracking for clients who want it, habit-based targets (protein-first, plate method, five servings of veg) for clients who don't, or a mix.
 You set the framework per client.

 You define a check-in template, weights, progress photos, adherence to habits, subjective questions ("how was the week?", "what got in the way?").
-Clients submit on the cadence you set, and you review them in a single queue in the coach app.
-No more spreadsheet tabs.
+Clients submit on the cadence you set, and you review a week's worth in a single queue in the coach app.
+No more spreadsheet tabs, and no more reconciling Sundays.

 Yes.
 Programs in FitFocus can be habit sequences, not just workout blocks, "walk 8,000 steps", "protein at every meal", "no eating after 8pm", with daily check-off and streak tracking in the client app.

-A branded app with today's habits, their nutrition targets (however you've set them), a messaging thread with you, and their check-in history, weights and photos over time.
-No FitFocus brand in the client experience.
+A branded app, yours, not a FitFocus app with your logo on it, showing today's habits, their nutrition targets (however you've set them), a messaging thread with you, and their check-in history, weights and photos over time.
+No FitFocus brand anywhere in the client experience.

 We pull weight, steps, sleep, and body composition from Apple Health and Google Fit on the client app side, so the client doesn't have to manually key in what their phone already knows.
 Check the health data feature page for the current list.